sarah417423/MRIO/ReadMe.md

 ### Run the model
 - Run "Code availability.py".
-  - The results are generated under "MRIO" folder.
+  - The results should be generated under the "MRIO" folder.
-  - "NIO" ,"SRIO" and "Prior" are by-products during the estimating process.
+  - "NIO" ,"SRIO" and "Prior" folders are by-products during the estimating process.

 ### Technical Validation
-- The "Austria", "Finland" and "Scorland" folder contain the survey data or estimation on input-output tables from local government.
-We consider them as a ground truth for technical validation.
+- The folders "Austria", "Finland" and "Scorland" contain the survey data or estimation on input-output tables from local government.
+We consider them as a ground truth for the technical validation section.
 - File "SRIO_compare.xlsx" is used to match the sectors of MRIO and the ground truth.
 - Run "Technical_Validation_by_sector.py".
 - Run "Technical_Validation_by_country.py".
-- Results are generated under "Technical validation" folder.
+- The results should be generated under "Technical validation" folder.